-Just as people prepare for disasters, natural and otherwise and purchase cheap home insurance you should be taking food storage even more seriously.
+Just as people prepare for disasters, natural and otherwise, you should be taking food storage even more seriously.
 When the SHTF, salt can be endlessly useful as will be detailed below and is an insurance that you can’t afford to ignore.

 Cooking with/Seasoning with – This part is easy.
 Even if I include baking in the figures, a couple of pounds of salt would see us through most of a year.

-Preserving meat - This one is trickier to figure, but then I thought, what if I assume I want to preserve a half a cow?
+Preserving meat – This one is trickier to figure, but then I thought, what if I assume I want to preserve a half a cow?
 That’s as good a place as any to start.
 That would be on average 200 pounds of dressed meat.
-And, if we remember our lessons from Chefbears post on Cuts of Meat not all of that will be suitable for preserving.
+Not all of that will be suitable for preserving.
 Let’s keep the numbers even, this is back of the napkin level here, we’ll say that 150 pounds of it is fit for preserving.
 If we are using a curing mix that calls for 2 cups of salt per pound of beef, that’s 300 cups of salt.
 That’s good to know.

 Pickling veggies – I’m thinking here of things like kimchi, where you’ll need a cup of salt for a crock of fermenting cabbage.
 Or, even pickling cucumbers and dilly beans, those usually call for a tablespoon of salt per pint.
 Vegetable preservation could easily take a couple of pounds of salt to pickle a large crop.
 I think you’d find that after a couple of pounds of salt, jars and space will be your limiting factors, not stored salt.